InnerSourceCommons/InnerSourceLearningPath/contributor/04-mechanics-of-contributing.md

 Try to peruse their documentation, the conversation archives and code artifacts from the host team to unblock yourself - this is pretty much similar to the situation you and likely most people find yourself in when using one of the popular OSS projects.

-However, this time you've got the advantage to be able to directly ask the host team if, even after trying to unblock yourself, things went nowhere.
-(That's an approach that works with many OSS projects as well!)
+Much like in Open Source projects, make use of the advantage to be able to directly ask the host team if, even after trying to unblock yourself, things went nowhere.
+The questions you ask and the answers you receive will help others coming after you solve the same issues - so make sure that your communication ends up in a searchable archive that is closely linked to the project itself.
 It doesn't do either side any good for you to spin forever on a problem that could be resolved in a few-minute conversation with someone more knowledgeable about the project.
 It's OK to ask for help.

 There's one key difference though, bringing advantage to you and other people in the future:
 In almost all cases you should prefer the projects' official communication channels - this can be a mailing list, a chat room, the issue tracker or something similar depending on the purpose of having a more synchronous or asynchronous way of interacting or the varying needs for structure in the communication.
-All of those usually have in common that they are text-based, archived, searchable and linkable - this means your question and the answer will be written down.
+All of those usually have in common that they are text-based, archived, searchable and come with stable links - this means your question and the answer will be written down, references you link in those answers will also be kept reachable.
 This way you could benefit from this passively documented knowledge on your search and will help future contributors to have the same advantage.
 Imagine what would be needed for realizing this benefit by just walking by or calling a trusted committer on the project or even in a group call.